gurbaninow/api-public/README.md

 GurbaniNow API utilizes the [CloudFlare CDN](https://www.cloudflare.com/cdn/) to bring Gurbani all over the [world](https://www.cloudflare.com/network/) at lightning fast speeds!

+If you need help, have an issue, or would like to request an feature, please submit it [here](https://github.com/GurbaniNow/gurbaninow-api/issues/new)!

 ### Used By
 [GurbaniNow](https://search.gurbaninow.com) | [SikhJS](https://bogas04.github.io/SikhJS/) | [/r/sikh](https://www.reddit.com/r/Sikh/)
 :--|:--|:--